vikramaditya-tatke/obsidan/Data Engineering/(Book Summary) Designing Data-Intensive Applications.md

 * **Massive Catalog:** Millions of tracks, podcasts, and metadata.
 * **Real-time Interaction:** Song recommendations, collaborative playlists, social features.
 * **Analytics:** Artist payouts, user behavior analysis, A/B testing for new features.
-As a Data Engineer at Spotify, you'll be responsible for designing, building, and maintaining the systems that handle this data efficiently and reliably.
-You'll need to choose the right tools and combine them effectively.

 ---